-Lambeth council report lays bare scale of huge budget challenge
+Town hall report lays bare scale of huge budget challenge

-The local authority said it is also grappling with the national cost of living crisis, the high cost of housing and the shortage of affordable homes.
+The local authority said it is grappling with the national cost of living crisis, the high cost of housing and the shortage of affordable homes.

-Councillor David Amos, Lambeth’s Cabinet Member for Finance, said: “We face an incredibly difficult challenge in setting a balanced budget due to the amount of savings we have to find.
+Councillor David Amos, Lambeth’s cabinet member for finance, said: “We face an incredibly difficult challenge in setting a balanced budget due to the amount of savings we have to find.

 “We will continue to do all we can to protect those services while looking for new ways to be more efficient, make further savings and continue our income generation efforts.